-- Round, 16-17 inches long — This plain, standard, round-shaped bowl is usually a good size for children and often found in older homes or structures.
+- Round, 16-17 inches long — This plain, standard, round-shaped bowl is usually a good size for children and is often found in older homes or structures.
 There are many manufacturers that offer true, child-sized toilets as well, which can later be switched to a normal size with the same plumbing.
-Sometimes the round bowl is abbreviated as “PB,” for plain bowl, and its size is ideal for compact bathrooms.
+Sometimes the round bowl is abbreviated as “PB,” for the plain bowl, and its size is ideal for compact bathrooms.

 - Elongated, 18-19 inches long — This is the common standard for adult use and is required in most plumbing codes for commercial buildings.
 It adds a little more space than a round and is more comfortable for full-sized adults.
-You might see this type of toilet by the abbreviation “EB,” for elongated bowl.
+You might see this type of toilet by the abbreviation “EB,” for the elongated bowl.

 - Compact elongated — This is roughly the same size as a round toilet but shaped in slightly more of an oval for better comfort and function.
 It often comes in a size that might be an inch or two bigger than the round, yet not quite the size of a fully elongated model.